MIT-Emerging-Talent/ET6-CDSP-group-08-repo/README.md

             Define the problem & research question : ✅ Completed
     section June 17 - June 30
         Data Collection :
-            Decide how to model our problem domain and collect data : 🔄 In progress section July 1 - July 21
+            Decide how to model our problem domain and collect data : ✅ Completed Data Analysis:
-        Data Analysis:
             Analyze data and interpret results : ⏳ Not Started section July 22 - August 11